 El Paso is a vibrant city with a long-standing reputation of sports promotions and activities.
 The El Paso Parks and Recreation Department manages many sports centers and athletic fields throughout the city of El Paso, and they do it in their attempt to encourage young boys and girls, as well as adults, to stay fit.

 Along with City Government, there are also private athletic organizations in El Paso that encourage kids and teenagers to stay fit.
-These private clubs offer programs ranging from football, baseball, basketball and track.
+These private clubs offer programs ranging from football, baseball, basketball, soccer and track.
 Gymnastics is another good example, and it's a sport that has grown enormously in popularity over recent decades.
 Many gymnastics clubs are well-established and have been flourishing for many years as fully-functioning and modern gymnasiums.

 El Paso has consistent year-round events that involve gymnastics and gymnastics related activities.
 They often include tumbling, cheer, circus and dance.
 Hybrid events sometimes combine these styles with gymnastics to create exciting shows that are suitable for the entire family.
 They can be hosted in venue arrangements that include expos, award ceremonies and tribute shows.
 Sometimes these and other events take place in the same location as the training, such as a gymnasium, while others take place in arenas that have large seating capacities suitable for spectator viewing.
 A few such arenas are sports complexes, sports stadiums, multi-purpose convention centers, and high school gyms.